 I ditched the bristle brushes almost a decade ago.
 And I’ve never turned back.

-What steps do I need to take to grow my hair out fast?
+What steps do I need to take to grow long hair?

 1. Drink a lot of water

 You’ve heard this a million times by now.
 Drink a lot of water for your hair, skin, and body.
 You’re washing away all of the toxins built up in your body and giving nutrients to your body that it needs to grow healthy hair and promote healthier clearer skin.